Margaretha Meijboom: Early life and time in Groningen

 In 1890 Meijboom travelled to Copenhagen.
 There she attended lectures by the linguist Otto Jespersen, and became a certified translator in Danish and Norwegian.
 She also came into contact with recent public developments, such as the formation of a public library and, in the Vesterbro district, the idea of a cooperative commune.
 After her return to the Netherlands she organised lectures on this topic and published about it.

 Until 1898 she lived in Groningen with her stepbrother, the university professor Hajo Uden Meyboom, and his family.
 In 1894 she became a board member of the Damesleesmuseum, a public library for women in The Hague.
 Together with Claudine Bienfait, another translator of Scandinavian languages, she made sure that the library included beside publications on social issues as well as literature.
 In the early 1890s Meijboom published several remarkable articles on women and housekeeping in the Sociaal Weekblad and in a book titled Vrouwenwerk (Women's Work).
 Meijboom was a strong voice in the debate on the 1897 feminist novel Hilda van Suylenburg by Cecile van Beek en Donk.

 In 1897 Meijboom met the Swedish writer Selma Lagerlöf.
 In addition to works by Lagerlöf (such as the children's book The Wonderful Adventures of Nils), she translated the work of such Scandinavian writers as Henrik Ibsen, Knut Hamsun and Bjørnstjerne Bjørnson into Dutch.
-She also translated into Dutch from English The Inner Life and other works by the founder of the Sufi Movement, Zia Inayat Khan.
+She also translated into Dutch from English The Inner Life and other works by the founder of the Sufi Movement, Inayat Khan.